driessenslucas/researchproject/README.md

 ## Introduction

-This project at Howest University investigates the transfer of a Reinforcement Learning (RL) agent from a simulated environment to the real world, with a focus on maze navigation using a remote-controlled car.
+This project I did at Howest University investigates the transfer of a Reinforcement Learning (RL) agent from a simulated environment to the real world, with a focus on maze navigation using a remote-controlled car.
 It aims to bridge theoretical RL models and real-world applications in AI and robotics.

 ---